CSCI-39548-FA24/course-syllabus/README.md

 - Why is this topic important to our field, and how does it impact our work?
 - How does it address/cause certain issues that we find on the web?

+Example slides of a small presentation on a bug fix that I did for work: https://docs.google.com/presentation/d/11Vvj5eyRQE3oOiBYAFOQsP3ZBjVL53Np1XdLEqxG1QE/edit?usp=sharing

+- You can keep it much shorter than this example!
+- Doesn't have to be about a bug fix.
+- You can also supplement your slides with an actual demo/code/recording.

 ---

 ## Hunter Policies